dr-nathan/OB1_SAM/README.md

 # Note on this version (MM, sept 2021)
 This code based on Gina's handover version of April 2021, with Noor Seidel's code for simulating expts integrated in it.
 The code for experiments works well, that for reading text works but with hacks that are difficult to follow (must be rewritten).
-# Update November 2021 (NV):
-Embedded Words has been added to the list of tasks that can be simulated with OB1 The structure of the model has changed a bit:
-When implementing a new task, head to parameters.py, input it in the list of possible tasks, and set its attributes.
-Add a CSV with stimuli in the Stimuli map.
-Be careful to match the structure of the other CSV's

 # OB1 reader
 OB1 is a reading-model that simulates the cognitive processes behind reading.